 How to manage distributed teams?
-The easiest type to manage is the third one.
+The easiest type to manage is the third one, where the UI/UX design team is completely remote.
 In case there is a separate group, all the communication and decision-making tend to gravitate towards it.
-To avoid such a problem, Matt Hryhorsky, who works in the same company, advises to distribute people in separate rooms, even when they are in the same building, and connect them via their laptops, like the other meeting participants.
+To avoid such a problem, Matt Hryhorsky, who works in Shopify as well advises distributing people in separate rooms, even when they are in the same building, and connecting them via their laptops, like the other meeting participants.

 Remote design work problems and best practices

 This is not only about remote work.
-A properly established workflow isn’t likely to fall apart because employees are now removed from each other.
+A properly established workflow isn’t likely to fall apart because employees are now stationed far from each other.
 You didn’t keep track of what was going on just by talking, right?
-If there’s a CRM system, but everyone is used to first verbally approach the task like when it will be set, when is the deadline, etc. before actually setting it and then wait for its completion, then there may be some problems.
+If there’s a CRM system, but everyone is used to first verbally approaching the task before actually setting it and then waiting for its completion, then there may be some problems.

 - Create a common information space

 Put all the tasks in the task tracker.
 If there is no task in the tracker, there is no task.
 The most popular trackers are Pivotal Tracker, Trello, JIRA, and Basecamp.
 You need to find a task manager that is convenient for everyone.
 It’s important that the tasks are not mixed up, lost, or duplicated.
 Everything should be simple and transparent.
 Next, you need to create a single information space, like Google Docs, with all the shared documents and everything that is necessary.